eabglobal/juniper/docs/index.rst

 the creation of a zip artifact for a set of AWS Lambda functions.

 To package a lambda function you must create a manifest file.
-This file tells juniper what it needs to include in the artifact.
+This file tells juniper what to include in the artifact.
 The definition of a single function looks like this:

 .. code:: yaml